Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-In Section \ref{Sec:BellIneqs}, we have implicitly assumed that the inputs $(x,y,z)$ were chosen perfectly at random.
-This is not the case when one only has access to an imperfect RNG, which moreover might be correlated to the quantum device through the adversary information $H$ and $Q$.
-Following the techniques of \cite{Brandao16}, we relate the observed Mermin value $M_{obs}$ using an imperfect RNG with the one that would have been obtained if using a perfect RNG, denoted $M_U$.
+In Sec.\ref{Sec:BellIneqs}, we have implicitly assumed that the inputs $x,y,z$ were chosen independently of the device, i.e. we considered no possible correlations between the source of inputs and the device's behaviour.
+This is not the case in our scenario, in which we only have access to an imperfect RNG generating weak randomness and which moreover might be {partially} correlated to the quantum device through the adversary information $h$ and quantum systems $Q$ (see Fig \ref{Fig:DIRAsetup})\footnote{{Note that this is not possible if allowing the imperfect RNG and quantum device to be perfectly correlated, as illustrated by the related example in Sec.2 of \cite{wojewodka2017amplifying}.}}.
+In such a set-up, standard Bell inequalities, such as {$M_{obs}$} in \eqref{Mermin_ineq}, can not be used directly since it can not be assumed that the measurement inputs are chosen independently of the device's behaviour.\\

+In order to circumvent this problem, we consider instead another type of inequality which is valid in our set-up with correlations between the inputs and the device. {This type of inequality was termed a \textit{measurement dependent locality} (MDL) inequality in \cite{putz2016measurement} and can serve to bound the possible values of $M$ which are compatible with the observed MDL inequality value (through the observation of $M_{obs}$).
+This $M$ then allows us to bound the adversarial guessing probability using \eqref{Pg_M}.} In other words, we bound the power given to the adversary when allowed to correlate the underlying state and measurements of the device with the source generating the inputs (or measurement choices) through the classical side-information $h$.
+We have detailed the derivation in App.\ref{app:mermin}.\\

+As stated earlier, the Mermin inequality \eqref{Mermin_ineq} only requires input-output statistics from 4 (of 8 possible) input settings.
+This means we can use two weakly random input bits to select one of the four input settings, by generating the inputs as $x, y, z = x \oplus y$.
+This gives an improvement to the bound.
+Intuitively, this improvement in the bound can be seen to come from the adversary only getting additional guessing power of the input setting from 2 weak inputs versus 3 weak inputs.\\

-The result is that one can use the following bound on the value for the Mermin inequality, accounting both for the effect of an imperfect randomness RNG of quality $\eps_{SV}$ and finite statistical effects:
+The result is that one can use the following bound on the value $M$ for the {guessing probability} in \eqref{Pg_M}.
+This bound accounts both for the effect of choosing the inputs with an SV source of quality $\delta$ and finite statistical effects,

-Here, $\Delta f$ denotes the width of statistical confidence interval for the estimation test.
-For the details, we refer to \cite{tocome}.
+Here, $\Delta f$ denotes the width of the statistical confidence interval for the estimation test and we refer to App.\ref{app:mermin} for the technical details and computation.
+Note that this bound is valid when $p_{obs}(x,y,z)=\frac{1}{4} \forall x,y,z$ appearing in the Mermin inequality \eqref{Mermin_ineq}, i.e. the observed frequencies of each relevant input triplet is the same.
+This is easily generalisable to different observed inputs statistics (following App.\ref{SingleRound_APP}).